codesplinta/busser/README.md

 - `useHttpSignals()`: used to setup events for when async http requests are started or ended.
 - `useIsDOMElementVisibleOnScreen()`: used to determine if an intersection observer has targeted a DOM element at the intersection threshold.
 - `useTextFilteredList()`: used to filter a list (array) of things based on a search text being typed into an input.
+- `useEffectCallback()`: used to ensure a stable reference for a callback within a ReactJS component
+- `useLockBodyScroll()`: used to disable scroll on the body tag of a html page

 ### API details